 Objectives And Outcomes

-The objectives of the mechanical engineering program are to prepare graduates to:
+The mechanical engineering program educational objectives are to prepare graduates to:

 - practice mechanical engineering in support of the design of engineered systems through the application of the fundamental knowledge, skills, and tools of mechanical engineering.

 - enhance their skills through formal education and training, independent inquiry, and professional development.

 - work independently as well as collaboratively with others, while demonstrating the professional and ethical responsibilities of the engineering profession.

 - successfully pursue graduate degrees at the master's and/or doctoral levels, should they choose.

 Mechanical engineering is perhaps the most comprehensive of the engineering disciplines.
 The mechanical engineer’s interests encompass the design of automotive and aerospace systems, bioengineering devices, and energy-related technologies.
 The spectrum of professional activity for the mechanical engineering graduate runs from research through design and development to manufacturing and sales.
 Because of their comprehensive training and education, mechanical engineers often are called upon to assume management positions.